AliceAponasko/radioValidator/README.md

-# radioValidator
+# Radio Queue Validator
-Radio rules validator for a list of tracks
+Radio rules validator for a given list of tracks